akemin-dayo/GenshinControllerEnabler/README.md

 Believe it or not, miHoYo has an _actual_ reason(!!) for limiting Genshin's native controller support to only iOS 14 and above, though it _is_ incredibly minor.

-Basically, iOS 13 and below are actually missing a button in their controller support frameworks — specifically, the Touchpad button on a PlayStation DualShock 4 controller, or the View button on an Xbox One controller.
+Basically, iOS 13 and below are actually missing a button in their controller support frameworks — specifically, the Touchpad button on a PlayStation controller, or the View button on an Xbox controller.
 (For more information, refer to the [Apple Developer documentation](https://developer.apple.com/documentation/gamecontroller?language=objc).)

 That being said, the _only_ use this button has in Genshin is solely just to bring up the Chat view, which in my opinion is definitely not critical to the playability of the game at all.